 Learn how organizations everywhere are beginning to figure out what that means.Scroll Down

-In 2021, around 48% of all Canadian employees reported having moderate to chronic levels of stress, which had a cascading effect on things like sleep, exercise, eating habits, blood pressure, and heart disease.
+Around 48% of all Canadian employees reported having moderate to chronic levels of stress in recent years, which had a cascading effect on things like sleep, exercise, eating habits, blood pressure, and heart disease.
 Stress has really begun to impact not only the way we work but also how we live our lives.
 Globally, the World Health Organization reports that wellness expenditures alone have topped $4.5 trillion while health expenditures have doubled at $7.8 trillion, reinforcing the escalating need for a focus on health and wellness.

 In the research being conducted at the University of Louisville, there has been an emergence of data confirming there is a significant connection between how people experience their work and how they experience their health.
 There is a real blend that’s happening and much of that can be explained by the blurring lines between work and life.
 While this has been happening for the past ten years or so, what we’re looking at now is how this connection impacts the culture companies create for their employees.